bengukalo/bengukalo/content/post/test_your_memory/index.md

 <span class="half_background"> Why testing help us learn better? </span>

 Expectation of interim tests simply help us maintain our focus and motivation while studying.
-For the first experiment of Dr. Shank, participants were asked to study Swahili translations of English words.
+For the first experiment of Dr. Shank, participants were asked to study Euskara translations of English words.
 Participants decided how much time they will allocate for studying the material.
 Both Interim and No-Interim groups knew that they will receive a final test, however they didn't know if they will receive an interim exam after studying each material.

 ![](/post/images/graph.png)
 _Figure 1 Illustrates the general design of the studies.
 Students were divided into two groups.
 In the first study, first group only studied the material while the second group received a test at the end of their study session.
 Math tests are used as control condition in all experiments._